denis-beurive/python-notes/flask.md

 * `thermo.py` is the application source code.
 * `thermo.wsgi` is the application loader.

-* these two files are located into the same directory "`www`".
+These two files are located into the same directory "`www`".

     www
     ├── thermo.py